kasir-barati/awesome-js-ts/src/event-loop/README.md

   - Networking.
   - User interaction.
   - And many other things.
 - "Run-to-completion": cannot pause a function execution.
-Can potentially block user interaction with the app (Your ReactJS app).
+Can potentially block user interaction with the app (e.g. your ReactJS app).
 - Event in JS can happen asynchronously/synchronously.
   - Async: when we've defined a listener for an event.
   - Sync: When calling `.click()` method for example.

 > [!TIP]
 >
-> Never blocking nature of JS.
-Even when we query something from database, it registers callback and then starts executing the other tasks in the stack.
+> Never blocking nature of JS: Even when we query something from database, it registers callback and then starts executing the other tasks in the stack.

 ## Stack